neogeopocketcolor/CSDS393_Sp2024Proj/README.md

 3. **Start the Backend:**

    Ensure the backend server is running.
-Follow the backend setup documentation (not provided here) to get it started.
+Run the backend file in IDEA to get it started.

 4. **Run the Frontend Application:**